cedadev/xarray-pickler/docs/usage.rst

 The configuration settings used are listed and explained below.
 Explanations will be provided as comments in the code blocks if needed.
-Examples are provided so these settings will not necesarily match up with what is used in each of the packages.
+Examples are provided so these settings will not necesarily match up with what is used.

 Specifying types
 ################